koyote130708/Hyper.js/README.md

 - Current version: 1.6.4
 - Dependencies: Go.js, sizzle
 - File sizes:

-- License: Creative Commons BY-NC-ND 3.0 NZ
+Copyright (c) 2015 Michael Ko

+This software is licensed under a Creative Commons BY-NC-ND 3.0 NZ License and is for personal and non-commercial use only.
+Commercial use of this software is expressly prohibited.

 ## Quick Overview
 ### Key features